sharp100/DynamicShaderPlugin/setDebugLevel.markdown

 [number](https://docs.coronalabs.com/api/type/Number.html) is a value between 0 and 2

 - 0 = no reporting
-- 1 = minor reporting
+- 1 = report major events
-- 2 = full reporting
+- 2 = report all

 ## Examples